Polyconseil/aioamqp/docs/api.rst

 If you're not using the default event loop (e.g. because you're using aioamqp from a different thread), call aioamqp.connect(loop=your_loop).

+The `AmqpProtocol` uses the `kwargs` arguments to configure the connection to the AMQP Broker:

+.. py:method:: AmqpProtocol.__init__(self, *args, **kwargs):

+   The protocol to communicate with AMQP

+   :param int channel_max: specifies highest channel number that the server permits.
+                      Usable channel numbers are in the range 1..channel-max.
+                      Zero indicates no specified limit.
+   :param int frame_max: the largest frame size that the server proposes for the connection,
+                    including frame header and end-byte.
+The client can negotiate a lower value.
+                    Zero means that the server does not impose any specific limit but may reject very large frames if it cannot allocate resources for them.
+   :param int heartbeat: the delay, in seconds, of the connection heartbeat that the server wants.
+                    Zero means the server does not want a heartbeat.
+   :param Asyncio.EventLoop loop: specify the eventloop to use.
+   :param str product:  configure the client name product (like a UserAgent).
+                product_version: str, configure the client product version.

 Handling errors
 ---------------